jacobmellin/goel/README.md

 - [ ] Show some info regarding goal progress when finishing tracking a goal
 - [ ] Automatic update
 - [ ] Selectable display types for goel track history (horizontal, vertical, thread)
+- [ ] Convert db and tauri command errors to an error type that supports previous errors

 ### Ideas